 Conclusion

-A QR and barcode based asset tagging system is no longer optional for companies aiming to maintain strong internal controls and audit readiness.
+A QR and barcode based asset tagging system is now standard practice for companies maintaining audit-ready asset records .
 It is a mandatory operational tool for organizations seeking transparency, efficiency, and regulatory confidence.
 With a QR and barcode based asset tagging system, businesses can improve governance and operational efficiency.

 By adopting digital asset tagging, businesses can future-proof their asset management processes.